-Emmett Keeler is a senior mathematician at RAND, a professor at UCLA Public Health School and at the Pardee RAND Graduate School.
+Emmett Keeler is a senior mathematician at the RAND Corporation, a professor at UCLA Public Health School and at the Pardee RAND Graduate School.
 He has conducted technical analyses for studies evaluating quality improvement interventions, insurance design, cost-effectiveness, and quality-of-care statistics.

 In the RAND Health Insurance Experiment, Keeler assessed the effects of alternative insurance plans on physiological health and developed the episode-of-treatment approach to analyze use.
 He also led the analysis of physiological outcomes for that study.
 Keeler was the lead technical analyst in the Prospective Payment System Quality of Care evaluation, addressing ways to risk-adjust outcomes and investigating the relationship between explicit, implicit, and outcome-based measures of hospital quality.